Incomplete Miscarriage – Causes, Symptoms and Treatment

-What is an Incomplete Miscarriage?
+What Is an Incomplete Miscarriage?

 As per the definition, incomplete miscarriage is when the cervix has dilated, and the bleeding has begun, but the tissue is still embedded in the uterus.
 Sometimes the tissue gets dispelled from the body naturally.
 Some women, however, require medical intervention to treat the miscarriage.

-What Causes Incomplete Miscarriage?
+Causes of Incomplete Miscarriage

 Miscarriages, though painful, are quite common during pregnancy.
 Some of the miscarriages pass on their own while some of them need medical treatment.
 The most common reasons for incomplete miscarriages are: